 - Similarly, Yugi's god cards were stolen at the beginning of season 4.

-- Since his power is quite explicitly "the power of cheating", it's more "holding back the phlebotinum normal people use, while he wouldn't need it anyway.
+- Since his power is quite explicitly "the power of cheating", it's more "holding back the phlebotinum normal people use", because he wouldn't need it anyway.

-- It's not just Gundam SEED Destiny, most Mobile Suit Gundam series have a weapon or two that are used only once or sparingly.
+- Most Mobile Suit Gundam series have a weapon or two that are used only once or sparingly.

 - The original Gundam had the Solar System and the Colony Laser.
-No reason's given for Solar System's only use on Solomon, but the Colony Laser only had one shot because Ghiren was too anxious to use it.
+No reason's given for Solar System's only use on Solomon (Mobile Suit Gundam: The Origin adds a brief scene of Zeon forces crippling it after its firing, and the war ended before it could be repaired), but the Colony Laser only had one shot because Ghiren was too anxious to use it, and fired it before it was fully ready.

 - Zeta Gundam had Gryps 2, and that was damaged in battle and couldn't be used again without repairs.